plebbit/plebbit-react-hooks/docs/mock-content.md

 // delete all databases, including all caches and accounts data await deleteDatabases()

-// delete the cached comments, subplebbits and pages only await deleteCaches()
+// delete the cached comments, cached subplebbits and cached pages only, no accounts data await deleteCaches()
 ```